- BHA FPX 4102 Assessment 3 Cultural Competence

 Circumstances that may occur as a result of a cultural evaluation that is not in harmony with a self-evaluation include the following: It can happen when one is overconfident in their cultural sensitivity or maybe lacks skills in understanding the implications of cultural differences (Stubbe, 2020).

 Sudden outcomes can thus be useful when they are inspected and reflected on to improve cultural competence and identify shortcomings.
 Such a procedure can assist people in becoming more reflective and ready to interact with people of different cultural backgrounds.
-Enhancing cultural literacy makes it possible to foster cooperation, teamwork, and an all-embracing healthcare organisation (Kaihlanen et al., 2019).
+Enhancing cultural literacy makes it possible to foster cooperation, teamwork, and an all-embracing healthcare organization (Kaihlanen et al., 2019).

 PART 1: Cultural Competence Self-Reflection